 - Cream softened butter using a stand mixer or electric hand mixer.
 Add powdered sugar gradually, mixing as you go.

-- Add food coloring and 2 Tablespoons milk and continue adding a Tablespoon at a time, as needed, until your frosting is smooth and fluffy consistency, but will still form stiff peaks.
+- Add champagne, champagne extract (optional), food coloring and 2 Tablespoons milk.
+Continue adding milk a Tablespoon at a time, as needed, until your frosting is smooth and fluffy consistency, but will still form stiff peaks.
 (About 2-3 minutes)

 - Use a frosting decorating bag fitted with a star tip to pipe frosting onto cupcakes.